-It may be just a tiny part of the overall reef, but Heart Reef still serves as an embodiment of the amazing natural wonder as a whole, and its unbelievable contrast between the colours of the reef and its surrounding waters are striking – no Photoshop needed.
+It may be just a tiny part of the reef, but Heart Reef still serves as an embodiment of the amazing natural wonder as a whole, and its unbelievable contrast between the colours of the reef and its surrounding waters are striking – no Photoshop needed.

-Heart Reef may have become one of the travel icons not just of the Whitsundays region in which it lies, but Australia as a whole, and it has justifiably been a staple of promotional imagery showcasing the region for years.
-This is despite its small size – the reef measures only 17 metres wide – and the fact that it can’t actually be swam or snorkelled at due to its protected status.
+The Heart Reef may have become one of the travel icons not just of the Whitsundays region in which it lies, but Australia as a whole, and it has justifiably been a staple of promotional imagery showcasing the region for years.
+This is despite its small size – the reef measures only 17 metres wide – and the fact that you can’t actually swim or snorkel due to its protected status.

 Enter local operator Air Whitsunday, the original discoverers of the reef back in 1975, who have been flying guests over the reef for decades and run trips above it several times per day.
 “Heart Reef is extremely popular for proposals, occurring [with us] many times throughout the year”, says Air Whitsunday Operations Manager Sam Collins.
 “It’s been a natural phenomenon since the 70’s and now a major feature of the international tourism market.”

-Hardy Reef which Heart Reef lies within is one of the most popular reefs in the entire greater reef, lying off the coast of hub Airlie Beach and offering the chance for travellers to snorkel in a private lagoon nearby.
+Hardy Reef which Heart Reef lies within is one of the most popular reefs in the entire reef system and it lies off the coast Airlie Beach and offers the chance for travellers to snorkel in a private lagoon nearby.
 Of course, the Whitsundays as a whole is a hotspot for alternative romantic island escapes, with the potential for luxury and pampering being limited only by the depth of your wallet.

 3. Cradle Mountain, TAS

-Why it’s romantic: Immersive accommodation within pristine landscape; spotting native wildlife from indoors; beautiful alpine scenery
+Why it’s romantic: Immersive accommodation within pristine landscape, spotting native wildlife from indoors, beautiful alpine scenery

 Where is it?: 2.5 hours’ drive from Launceston, Tasmania